Dayton Police Department, Ohio

 Add to My HeroesWilliam Kenneth Mortimer

-Detective Mortimer was en route to the police academy when he responded for a call of assistance at an apartment complex where the two suspects barricaded themselves.
-While on the scene he observed two young girls looking out of a door at all of the police activity.
+Detective Mortimer was en route to the police academy when he responded to a call of assistance at an apartment complex where the two suspects barricaded themselves.
+While on the scene, he observed two young girls looking out of a door at all of the police activity.
 Sergeant Mortimer immediately ran to the girls and pushed them inside the door for their own safety.
-Just as he did this the same suspect who killed the other man came out of his apartment, saw Sergeant Mortimer, and shot him in the face with a .357 caliber handgun.
+Just as he did this, the same suspect who killed the other man came out of his apartment, saw Sergeant Mortimer, and shot him in the face with a .357 caliber handgun.

 Sergeant Mortimer's brother, Sergeant Paul Mortimer, died in the line of duty four years earlier while also serving with the Dayton Police Department.

-Sergeant Mortimer was a graduate of the 83rd Session of the FBI National Academy.
+Sergeant Mortimer had served with the Dayton Police Department for 22 years and was a graduate of the 83rd Session of the FBI National Academy.
+He was survived by his wife and two sons.

 Bio